Bharti277/react-styled-component/README.md

-## A Garden
+## Book your room

-Garden where anyone can locate the trees direction and how much effective a tree is.
+The project will lead you to a demo of booking a room where users can check rooms according to their requirements and categories of their preferences.

 Technology which will be using to create this project.